cimplylimited/LexDAO-MembershipToken-2023/README.md

     - [ ] Burn Function
     - [ ] Non-Transferrability
     - [ ] Time expiration
+      - [ ] Considerations for the ERC-4907
+        - Remember that in this standard the token remains the property of the origin rather than the "renter"
+      - [ ] Second Consideration is to embed the token with a time value in the contract itself using a store variable in solidity
   - [ ] Link the contract to the DAO Safe for minting
   - [ ] Test Mint the token
   - [ ] Submit the code for membership review